James Pattinson: International career

 Pattinson was named in the Australian ODI squad for its tour of Bangladesh in April 2011.
 He made his ODI debut in the third and final match of the series and took the wicket of Imrul Kayes.
 Pattinson joined the Australian Test squad for the 2011 tour to Sri Lanka, but did not play a Test.

 Pattinson made his Test debut in the 2011/12 home series against New Zealand, in the first Test in Brisbane on 1 December 2011.
 He took 5 wickets for 27 runs in the second innings of his debut Test and helped Australia to a nine-wicket win, then took five wickets in the first innings of the second test, and was named Man of the Series, with fourteen wickets at an average of 14.00 across the two tests.
 He won another Man of the Match award in his next Test, the 2011 Boxing Day Test against India, with match figures of 6/108 and 55 runs. but he wasn't included in Australia's squad for the 2012 T20 World Cup.

-He made a return to Australia squad after torn side injury during 2012 home season.
+He made a return to Australia squad after torn injury during 2012 home season.
 On his return he picked a 5-Wicket haul in 1st Test against India in March 2013 on a flat Chepauk surface dismissing Virender Sehwag, Murali Vijay, Cheteshwar Pujara, MS Dhoni and Ravindra Jadeja, Pattinson bowled at pace of over 145 km/h consistently in the match.
 This was first and only time an Australian fast bowler picked up a Five-Wicket haul at Chepauk.
 However, before the 3rd Test against India in March 2013, Australia dropped Pattinson, along with Shane Watson, Mitchell Johnson and Usman Khawaja following a breach of discipline.
 Michael Clarke, the captain, revealed that the extreme step had been taken as a result of repeated infractions which led to Watson flying back home and contemplating Test retirement.
 Former players reacted with astonishment at the harsh decision taken by the team management.